-Fresh and processed fruit and vegetables accounted for 94 percent of the total 10,127 samples collected in 2021 through the USDA Pesticide Data Program.
-Domestic samples accounted for 67.8 percent of the samples, while 30.8 percent were imports.
-Residues exceeding tolerance levels were detected in 54 samples, 29 were domestic and 24 were imported, 1 was of unknown origin.
-Residues with no established tolerance were found in 374 samples, 220 were domestic and 150 were imported, 4 were of unknown origin.3
+There were 9,655 fresh and processed fruit and vegetable samples and 177 almond samples collected in 2023 through the USDA Pesticide Data Program.
+Domestic samples accounted for 73.1 percent of the samples, while 25.9 percent were imported, 0.1 percent were of mixed national origin, and 0.9 percent were of unknown origin.3

-The goal of FDA's Pesticide Residue Monitoring Program is to inspect human food and animal feed for consumer protection.
-Reported in the 2020 Pesticide Report (the most recent published), a total of 316 domestic and 1,762 imported human food samples were collected and analyzed.
-Residues were found in 59.2 percent of domestic samples and 51.6 percent of import samples.
-Pesticide residues detected that are not allowed on human food and residues exceeding tolerance levels were found in 3.2 percent of the domestic samples and 11.6 percent of the import samples.4
+The goal of FDA's Pesticide Residue Monitoring Program4 is to inspect human food and animal feed for consumer protection purposes.
+Reported in the 2022 Pesticide Report, a total of 731 domestic and 2,069 imported human food samples were collected and analyzed.
+No pesticide chemical residues were detected in 42.7 percent of the domestic and 44.6 percent of the import samples.

-The California Department of Pesticide Regulation (DPR) in 2020, tested 2,892 produce samples and 95 percent of domestically grown and imported samples had either no detectable pesticide residues or had residues within the allowable tolerance.
-Imported produce accounted for nearly 78 percent of illegal pesticide residue samples-illegal meaning over the tolerance level or including residues of pesticides that are not legal to use in the United States.5
+The California Department of Pesticide Regulation (DPR) in 2022 tested 3,281 produce samples and 97 percent of the produce samples had either no detectable pesticide residues or legal residue levels below the applicable US EPA tolerance.
+Forty-one percent of samples were imported produce.

+Most illegal residues were found on imported produce and accounted for 82 percent of illegal residue samples - illegal meaning over the tolerance level or including residues of pesticides that are not legal to use in the United States.5